Canonical and phenomenological formulations of spin hydrodynamics: Entropy current analysis: canonical framework

 Here various transport coefficients can be identified with the conditions: $\kappa\geq 0$, $\eta\geq 0$, $\zeta\geq 0$, $\lambda \geq 0, \gamma\geq 0$.
 Note that $k^{\alpha}$, $\lambda^{\alpha\beta}$ as well as

 originate from completely different terms.
 Therefore, Eq.~\eqref{newcondition} is not satisfied for arbitrary initial conditions in general.
-The presence of such an additional condition implies that the canonical framework with the energy-momentum tensor and the spin tensor, as given in Eqs.~\eqref{equ3pap1} and \eqref{equ4pap1}, make the resulting hydrodynamic framework not a well-defined initial value problem for an arbitrary set of hydrodynamic variables, $T$, $u^{\mu}$ and $\omega^{\mu\nu}$.
+The presence of such an additional condition implies that the canonical framework with the energy-momentum tensor and the spin tensor, as given in Eqs.~\eqref{equ3pap1} and \eqref{equ4pap1}, make the resulting hydrodynamic framework not a well-defined initial value problem for an arbitrary set of hydrodynamic variables, $T$, $u^{\mu}$ and $\omega^{\mu\nu}$ \footnote{In Ref.~\cite{Hu:2022azy}, a novel method has been introduced for the entropy current analysis to identify appropriate dissipative currents.
+Such a generalized study of the entropy current can lead to new cross terms in the dissipative currents and related transport coefficients that have not been reported in earlier research.
+It can be argued that even such a generalized analysis does not solve the problem associated with the entropy current analysis pointed out in the present analysis, where net baryon number density is zero.
+Please see appendix~\ref{appenE} for a detailed discussion.}.
 However, such a problem can be solved by the proper modification of the energy-momentum tensor, as we discuss in the next section.